 AWSP: A Win for Both Amazon and Employees

-For nearly a year, PRIDE has been working with Amazon to place individuals with disabilities into the workplace as part of Amazon Alternative Workforce Supplier Program (AWSP).
+PRIDE has been part of the Amazon Alternative Workforce Supplier Program (AWSP) for nearly a year.
+The goal is to place and support people with disabilities into employment.
 Early results have proven positive for those with disabilities and for Amazon.
 According to Amazon, AWSP associates at participating Amazon sites have shown better quality and average productivity when compared to what are often seen as more traditional workforce programs.

 By not only accepting nontraditional talent, but actively seeking it out, the AWSP has built new job opportunities for people who have often had a hard time gaining full-time or part-time employment.
 An inclusive workplace benefits everyone.